best backgammon applications

 About the Author: David Ridel

 My name is David, I have been passionate about Backgammon for many years now.
 I play actively live and online to perfect my knowledge and become a backgammon master.
-It’s a long and difficult process, but I am determined to progress and I hope we will help each other on this website.
+I test every platform I review personally — on real devices, with real opponents.
+If you have a question about any of these apps, drop it in the comments below.

 7 Comments